hugheylewis/MiDEO/README.md

 &#96;pip install python-dotenv&#96;

 # Roadmap / TODO
-1. GUI
-2. Azure Key Vault to replace config.py and .env files (used only for local script execution)
+1. Azure Key Vault to replace config.py and .env files (used only for local script execution)